kffl/bunny-rest-proxy/docs/index.md

 ### Simplicity and ease of use

 Bunny REST Proxy was built with simplicity and ease of use in mind.
 All of the important configuration is stored in a single YAML file.
-The getting started guide takes about 5 minutes to complete.
+You can try it yourself by following the [quickstart guide](/getting-started/) which takes about 5 minutes to complete.

 ### Message delivery guarantees

 At-least-once delivery semantics are supported out of the box thanks to the usage of channels with publishers confirms.
 By default, Bunny REST Proxy won't sent back a successful response to an HTTP publish request unless the message was durably persisted in the broker.
 Messages unsuccessfully pushed to subscribers over HTTP won't be lost either thanks to a configurable retry mechanism (with various [backoff strategies](/subscribers/retry-backoff-strategies/)) and [dead letter policies](/subscribers/dead-letter-policies/).

-### Easy integration into existing systems
+### Flexible integration into existing systems

 Bunny REST Proxy doesn't force you to rewrite your existing distributed system that uses RabbitMQ.
 Instead, it allows for incremental adoption by only using a subset of its features, while leaving the rest of your AMQP-based architecture untouched.